raml-org/raml-spec/versions/raml-10/raml-10.md

     displayName: Public Gists
 ```

-The key of a resource property, i.e. its relative URI, MAY consist of multiple URI path fragments separated by slashes; e.g. /bom/items may indicate the collection of items in a bill of materials as a single resource.
-However, if the individual URI path fragments are themselves resources, the API definition SHOULD use nested resources to describe this structure; e.g. if /bom is itself a resource then /items should be a nested resource of /bom, vs using /bom/items as a non-nested resource.
+The key of a resource property, its relative URI, MAY consist of multiple URI path fragments separated by slashes.
+For example, /bom/items might indicate the collection of items in a bill of materials as a single resource.
+However, if the individual URI path fragments are themselves resources, the API definition SHOULD use nested resources to describe this structure.
+For example, if /bom is itself a resource, then /items should be a nested resource of /bom, versus using /bom/items as a non-nested resource.

 Absolute URIs are not explicitly specified.
 They are computed by appending the relative URI of the top-level resource, and then successively appending the relative URI values for each nested resource until the target resource is reached.
 In this formation of the absolute URI, if a baseUri is defined, it is prepended before the relative URI of the top-level resource; any trailing slashes in the baseUri are removed before prepending.

-Taking the previous example, the absolute URI of the public gists resource is formed as follows.
+Continuing with the previous example, the absolute URI of the public gists resource is formed as follows.

 ```
    "https://api.github.com"               <--- baseUri